input-output-hk/cardano-sl/docs/how-to/build-cardano-sl-and-daedalus-from-source-code.md

     [nix-shell:~/cardano-sl]$ ./scripts/build/cardano-sl.sh

-Dependecy version collisions have been encountered on macOS.
+Dependency version collisions have been encountered on macOS.
 If you run into something [like this](https://github.com/input-output-hk/cardano-sl/issues/2230#issuecomment-354881696), try running the following command from outside of a `nix-shell`